• TSX-V: FMC | OTCQB:FDCFF

 Regional Significance: The Thelon Basin is, perhaps, the most prospective region in the world for discovering new high-grade unconformity style uranium deposits outside Saskatchewan’s Athabasca Basin.

-Proximity to Significant Deposits: Forum’s Aberdeen project is on-trend with the Kiggavik uranium deposit (Historic Indicated 127.3 million pound mineral resource grading 0.47% U3O8 - Source: Denison Mines website.
-See Corporate Presentation dated November 2022, p.
-22, and Orano 2020 Activities Report).
+Proximity to Significant Deposits: Forum’s Aberdeen project is on-trend with the Kiggavik uranium deposit (Historic Indicated 127.3 million pound mineral resource grading 0.55% U3O8 and Historic Inferred 5.4 million pound mineral resource grading 0.33% U3O8 - (Source: Denison Mines website.
+See Corporate Presentation dated November 2024, p.
+23, and Orano 2023 Activities Report ).
+Cut-off grades and other assumptions, parameters, and methods used to estimate resources are unknown.
 The current ownership structure is Orano Canada (66.2%), Denison Mines (16.9%), and UEX Corp (16.9%).
 Orano, previously known as AREVA, completed six years of engineering, environmental, and community engagement studies from 2008 to 2014 before placing the project on care and maintenance due to the prolonged period of low uranium prices.

 2023 Summer Drill Program Intersects Significant Uranium Mineralization